Developer Guide

 The help feature redirects users to StoreMando’s User Guide.
 If the device is connected to the Internet, StoreMando will automatically open the User Guide in a new browser.
 Otherwise, it will have a pop out window with the User Guide link.

-The help command has the following format : help
+The help command has the following format : help.

-command keyword, it still allows users to
+help command keyword, it still allows users to

 append arguments.
 However, the arguments will not be parsed by StoreMando.